 Let's dive into the best USB format for both Mac and Windows.

-What Is the Best USB Format for Mac and Windows?
-FAT32 or exFAT?
+FAT32 or exFAT - Which Is the USB Format for Mac and Windows?

 So, for using a USB device for MAC and Windows simultaneously, there are two formatting options, i.e., FAT32 and exFAT.
 Both options are helpful and can format the flash drive for both Mac and Windows.